barrymoore/artemisia/lib/Arty/Base.md

 FAILURE OF THE SOFTWARE TO OPERATE WITH ANY OTHER SOFTWARE), EVEN IF SUCH HOLDER OR OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 46:

-    You forgot a '=back' before '=head1'